-Now Hajime saw his point, and glanced also toward the ghost, which was at that moment at the spot in its orbit about the most convenient for doing so.
-Unexpectedly, much sooner than he’d anticipated, a server appeared with their food just then, stepping right into the space his gaze was occupying and startling him a bit.
-Friendly and obliging though she was, it was clear both from her demeanor and the extreme curiosity she was suddenly projecting that this server couldn’t help staring and wondering at all the evidence of recent vigorous activity between these two customers; for this reason and others, their interaction with her wasn’t entirely natural.
+Now Hajime saw his point, and glanced also toward the ghost, which floated at that moment in the orbital spot about the most convenient for this.
+Unexpectedly, much sooner than he’d anticipated, a server appeared with their food, stepping right into the space his gaze occupied and startling him a bit.
+Though friendly and obliging, both her demeanor and the extreme curiosity she suddenly projected evinced her wonder at all the evidence of recent vigorous activity between these two customers; for this reason and others, their interaction with her wasn’t entirely natural.

-When she was gone and the slightly awkward scene ended, Hajime said, “So you think Kenshin’s anger isn’t aimed at his wife.”
+When she’d left and the slightly awkward scene had ended, Hajime said, “So you think Kenshin’s anger isn’t aimed at his wife.”

 Hajime nodded slowly.
 “It’s not a bad assessment, but you can’t be sure.”